Omnichannel fulfillment & unified commerce in retail - Axell Group EN

 • Seamless customer journeys

-The operational challenges in retail
+Operational challenges in retail logistics

 1. Inventory accuracy and visibility

-2. Returns management
+2. Returns management and reverse logistics

 3. Seasonal peaks and promotional volatility